caltechlibrary/acacia/htdocs/help/people-manager.md

 Adding People
 -------------

-The "add" verb tells the people manager cli you want to add someone to the person table.
+The "add" verb tells the people manager CLI you want to add someone to the person table.
 The minimum field required is the "uname".
 You many also provide the remaining model fields at the same time.
 Here is an example of adding a user name